 Is it common in Holland to start DJ'ing at such a young age?
 Or were you an exception.

 No, I was an exception.
-Now days I think because there are so many young producers, especially in Holland.
-We inspire a lot of kids to make music and play music and it's so easy now days to download the cracked program and just figure it out.
+Nowadays I think because there are so many young producers, especially in Holland.
+We inspire a lot of kids to make music and play music and it's so easy nowadays to download the cracked program and just figure it out.
 How we make beats and stuff.
 You can check tutorials on YouTube.
 It's really cool actually.

 Did your experience with music at a young help shape you to become who you are now?